 Caesars Entertainment maintains a defined contribution savings and retirement plan in which employees of the Company may participate.
-The plan, among other things, provides for pretax and after-tax contributions by employees.
+The plan, among other things, provides for pre-tax and after-tax contributions by employees.
 Under the plan, participating employees may elect to contribute up to 50% of their eligible earnings, provided that participants who are designated as highly compensated will have their contributions limited to ensure the plan does not discriminate in their favor.
-The Company's reimbursement for Caesars Entertainment's contribution expense was \$0.5 million for both quarters ended June 30, 2014 and 2013 and \$1.5 million and \$1.3 million for the six months ended June 30, 2014 and 2013, respectively.
+In April 2012, Caesars Entertainment reinstated a limited employer match.
+The Company's reimbursement for Caesars Entertainment's contribution expense was \$0.3 million for each of the three months ended September 30, 2014 and 2013, and was \$1.8 million and \$1.6 million for the nine months ended September 30, 2014 and 2013, respectively.